Nundah Fire Station: History

 A modest, functional civic building, the Nundah Fire Station has been the operational centre for fire services in Nundah since 1936.
 Between 1860 and 1868 there were five attempts to form a fire fighting service for Brisbane.
 Each brigade struggled to survive unable to attract a viable subscription base and hampered by inadequate equipment and an unreliable water supply.
 The establishment of an effective fire service did not enjoy a high priority among civic and government leaders.

 A fifth brigade, the City Volunteer Fire Brigade, was established in 1868.
 New rules provided for better financial control and balanced representation through the Fire Brigade Board with membership from the Brisbane Municipal Council and insurance companies.
-These arrangements were consolidated by the Fire Brigades Act of 1881.
+These arrangements were consolidated by the Fire Brigades Act 1881.
 Funding for fire services came from contributions by the Queensland Government, Brisbane Municipal Council, insurance companies and subscriptions.
 In 1889 the first full-time firemen were employed and a permanent fire brigade was established.
 A new headquarters, designed by Henry Wallace Atkinson, was completed on the corner of Ann and Edwards Streets (on a corner of the Normal School site) in 1890.
 This began a long association between the Fire Brigade and the various architectural firms with whom he was associated.

 The fire fighting needs of the city increased as Brisbane continued to develop.
-Nundah Fire Brigade was formed by volunteer local residents in 1916 after The Fire Brigades Act Amendment Act of 1902 allowed local authorities to establish independent boards and brigades.
+Nundah Fire Brigade was formed by volunteer local residents in 1916 after the Fire Brigades Act Amendment Act 1902 allowed local authorities to establish independent boards and brigades.
 Brigades were formed in Hamilton (1917), Windsor 1917, Ithaca 1918, Toowong 1918, Taringa 1919, Wynnum 1921 and Sandgate 1923.
 These were voluntary bodies with only the superintendent and immediate assistants receiving a salary.
 The Fire Brigades Act of 1920 rationalised the network of fire brigades in Brisbane and suburbs, centralising control under the Metropolitan Fire Brigades Board in 1921.